-Deakin's innovative Bachelor of Medicine Bachelor of Surgery is a unique four-year graduate-entry program.
+Deakin's innovative Doctor of Medicine is a unique four-year graduate-entry program.
 The course aims to improve the health and wellbeing of rural and regional Australians by training doctors to pursue a career in medicine in rural and regional areas either as specialists or general practitioners.

 Choose an area that you're interested in and learn how Deakin's extensive range of study options and experiences can help turn your dreams into reality.